 Did you know that it takes a kilo of dried porcini mushrooms to produce only 100g of Porcini Mushroom Powder.
 Packed with flavour, it is a must in any aspiring masterchefs' pantry shelf.
 Be warned - it is rare and seasonal, but worth whatever length you have to go to, to get some.
 Thankfully for you, you’ve have come to the right place!

-Available in 40g glass jars.
+Available in 50g clear sealed bag.
 Best kept refrigerated or frozen.